nithin644/nithin644/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"/>
 </h2>

-I'm **[`Nithin`](https://www.instagram.com/nithin_palegar_____/)**, a  Security Researcher and aspiring Cybersecurity Specialist and Bug Hunter.
-With a strong passion for technology and expertise in malware analysis, vulnerability assessment and bug hunting, my goal is to safeguard digital assets and contribute to a more secure online community.
+Nithin Palegar, also known as Nithin Kumar, is a Security Researcher and aspiring Cybersecurity Specialist and Bug Hunter.
+With a strong passion for technology and expertise in malware analysis, vulnerability assessment, and bug hunting, My  goal is to safeguard digital assets and contribute to a more secure online community.

 <details>
   <summary>More about me</summary>